- Helpful Searches

 Sales Tax Refunds

-If a refund hearing is requested timely, the Comptroller may issue a written demand notice for all documentation the Comptroller needs to verify the claim be submitted within 180 days of the date of the demand notice.
+If a refund hearing is requested timely, the Comptroller’s office can issue a written demand notice for all documentation needed to verify the claim.
+This documentation must be submitted within 180 days of the date of the demand notice.
 Documents not timely submitted as requested by the demand notice cannot be introduced as evidence in a refund hearing.